TheaaaShen/Notes/Interview Behavioral.md

 - What it is:

-  - The software manipulates a physical glycan identification experiences which is for a sample glycan structure, we cut randomly 1-3 edges each round and check for similarity with all known structures in the database, if there is no one with the possibility that we require (99%), we cut the fragments for another round.
+  - The software simulates a physical glycan identification experiementsΩ which is for a sample glycan structure, we cut randomly 1-3 edges each round and check for similarity with all known structures in the database, if there is no one with the possibility that we require (99%), we cut the fragments for another round.
 The experiments usually go at most 3 rounds.

 - What it used to be: